xprees/neural-network-project/README.md

 Václav Bílý - 492865

 Jan Maceček - 514483

 ## PV021 project -- Deep Learning from Scratch

 Project is implemented in .NET 8 and supports native AOT compilation, but JIT compilation seems to be more performant out-of-the box.

+Project uses MLP architecture of Neural Network in its core.

 ### DEADLINE